JoshB29/SupremeReview/README.md

     ID   label    file_location

-Where ID is a number identifier for the case, the label is whether it was heard by the court, and  file_locationis the path to a plain text file of the court of appeals decision.
+Where ID is a number identifier for the case, the label is whether it was heard by the court, and  file_location is the path to a plain text file of the court of appeals decision.
 For example:

     ID      label   file_location
     0810835 1       /Users/joshuabroyde/Projects/Supreme_Court_Data/All_Decisions/text/0810835.txt